ThermaFLEX

 The focus was on exemplary demonstrators in district heating supply areas in small, medium-sized and large cities, all of which were scientifically supported as part of the ThermaFLEX lead project and most of which have also been implemented in practice (further details on the individual demonstrators are available on the linked detail pages).

-The following model solutions are being developed in the ThermaFLEX project:
+The following model solutions were being developed in the ThermaFLEX project:

 HIGH TEMPERATURE HEAT PUMP IN WASTE INCINERATOR